hashicorp/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-6.md

 * Manage access

 ???
-The Control Plane is responsible for making decisions about where to send the traffic and to configure the data plane.
-It's also responsible for features like network policy enforcement and providing service discovery data to the data plane.
+The Control Plane is responsible for configuring the data plane.
+It's responsible for features like network policy enforcement and providing service discovery data to the data plane.
+It is designed to be highly scalable by not making direct decisions on traffic by sending instructions to the data plane only when something changes.
+This leverages capabilities such as long polling and integrated K/V that have been part of Consul since the beginning.

 Consul is the control plane for the Connect service mesh: